thesoul214/typescript-cheatsheet/README.md

 ### Index Signatures (Dynamic Property Names)

 We may also define the interface with *index signatures*, think of them like dynamic key-value pairs.
-Here's an example:
+Here"s an example:

 ```ts
   interface NamedPerson {